-The Board, up to the date of this report, is composed of six executive directors, two nonexecutive directors and three independent non-executive directors.
+The Board, as at the date of this report, is composed of six executive directors and three independent non-executive directors.
 Name of the directors are set out in the table below.
 Mr. Jiang Xiong (Chairman) and Mr. Jiang Qing (Chief Executive Officer) are brothers.